shaps80/Stack/README.md

 I am not someone who typically likes to abstract away too many details but with simple and common CoreData configurations, understanding the context, threading and other issues just seemed crazy to me.

 With Stack, you can use a transaction block at anytime to make changes safely.
-In fact if you have an object from another context/thread you can safely update that too using the Stack macro `@stack_copy(...)` which takes multiple arguments so you can pass an array, an NSManagedObject instance or a combination of the two.
+In fact if you have an object from another context/thread you can safely update that too using the Stack macros `stack_prepare(...)` and `stack_copy(...)` which take multiple arguments so you can pass an array, an NSManagedObject instance or a combination of the two.
 They don't even have to share the same entity type ;)

 You can even use Stack queries in, out and around the transaction because Stack automatically uses the right context for you.